-Members of RECON unable to attend the annual GA can be represented in absentia with a written procuration given to another member.
+All RECON members can attend the GA, but only contributing members can vote during the GA, and apply to positions on the executive board.
+Contributing members unable to attend the annual GA can be represented in absentia with a written procuration given to another member.
 A member cannot represent more than five absent members at a meeting.
 The President chairs the meeting assisted by other members of the executive board and presents the achievements of the association.
 The Treasurer presents the annual financial report for approval.
 New projects are presented, discussed and voted on immediately following the GA.
 Only issues mentioned on the agenda will be discussed.

-Any RECON member, including members of the executive board and the President, can vote.
+Any contributing member, including members of the executive board and the President, can vote.
 Votes can be resolved via anonymous ballots or using an electronic voting system available online.
 Decisions are taken by an absolute majority of votes (i.e. half the votes + 1 are needed to win).
 If the vote is split, the president has the casting vote.